Introduction

 - Rapid Isolation of ECG Waves: It allows for the quick isolation of ECG waves from recordings affected by baseline wander, movement, and muscle artifact.

-- Detection of Subtle Changes: The system can detect subtle changes that may be missed in traditional interpretations.
+- Detection of Subtle Changes: The system can detect abnormalities in traditional interpretations.

 Advantages for Healthcare Professionals